Short selling can be an attractive strategy to profit from during market downturns – however not without some risk attached.

 Forget about the high stock price

-Don't short simply because the stock has an expensive share price and you think it must come down.
-Look at evaluation metrics and fundamentals that point to signs that the stock price is inflated and will reverse trend.
+Don’t short simply because the stock has an expensive share price and you think it must come down.
+Look at how to value a stock and fundamentals that point to signs that the stock price is inflated and will reverse trend.

 Don’t ignore the industry as a whole

 The stock you choose to short should be part of a struggling industry as well.
 You want the market, industry, and stock to all show weakness.
 If any of the three are strong, you increase your chances of picking a loser.